Reprinted from old DTM; originally posted September 2009, slight updates 2010 and 2014, major edit 2015, latest version 2019.

-** “What Is This Thing Called Love?”
+“What Is This Thing Called Love?”
 (1/30, comp.
 Porter).
-The only familiar standard Johnson recorded in his prime years.
-I play it in masterclasses to demonstrate how differently jazz musicians in 1930 thought about pop songs then they did later.
+The only familiar standard Johnson recorded in his prime years demonstrates how differently jazz musicians in 1930 thought about pop songs then they did later.
 Johnson plays the verse and bases his improvisations closely on the melody.
 If you look at Cole Porter’s published sheet music you can see exactly where Johnson is coming from.

 “You’ve Got to Be Modernistic” (1/30) A-flat.
-For Johnson, “Modernistic” apparently means the whole tone scale and the corresponding augmented triad.
-This in the Confrey “novelty” tradition until the third theme in D-flat, where James P. settles down to do some serious swinging.
-The beat does push, but this was normal for the era and needs to be listened to with this in mind.
+For Johnson, “Modernistic” means the whole tone scale and the corresponding augmented triad.
+This in the Confrey “novelty” tradition (Eubie Blake’s “Troublesome Ivories” is another possible reference) until the third theme in D-flat, where James P. settles down to do some serious swinging.
+The beat does push, but this was normal for the era.
 The clanging minor seconds show just where Thelonious Monk comes from.

 “Jingles” (1/30).
 An earlier ragtime piece in bright F major.
-I seriously doubt that there is a pianist alive now that could replicated this performance.
 It’s not just the speed, it’s the meaty touch that is heart-stopping.

-The last solo session for this overview is from nine years later.
+The next solo session is from nine years later.

-** “If Dreams Come True” (6/39, comp.
+“If Dreams Come True” (6/39, comp.
 Goodman/Sampson) Fast C major.
-Of all these records, this is the one that gives an idea of what Ellington meant when he said that when James P. Johnson took over the keyboard at a rent party, “Then you got real invention – magic, sheer magic.”
+Ellington said that when James P. Johnson took over the keyboard at a rent party, “Then you got real invention – magic, sheer magic.”
 The tune is quickly discarded and the variations unroll.
-I’m not sure how improvised the variations are but it feels like they could keep coming forever.
-They sound like “magic.”
-This track also has the first full instance (it was also hinted at in “Riffs”) of one of the most fabulous aspects of Johnson’s late style, “displaced bells” in the right hand: Big chords are splashed out at irregular intervals while the left keeps pumping away.
+These variations seem like they could keep coming forever, like “magic.”
+This track also offers one of the most fabulous aspects of Johnson’s late style, “displaced bells” in the right hand: Big chords are splashed out at irregular intervals while the left keeps pumping away.
 It’s quite modern, really.
 Jason Moran uses this kind of thing without sounding old-fashioned in the slightest.

-“Fascination” (6/39) This sounds like an early, ragtime-style piece in F major.
+“Fascination” (6/39) Reminiscent of an early, ragtime-style piece in F major.
 However, by this point, James P.’s phrasing is relaxed indeed.
-He could have practiced the tricky runs in double thirds in the left hand a bit more…but on the other hand, what other jazz pianist, then or now, plays double thirds in the left hand?
+Double thirds in the left hand are notably uncommon.

 “A Flat Dream” (6/39) The first and best boogie-woogie record from Johnson.
 It’s a minor masterpiece: the first A-flat themes are memorable, then, presto!
 The 32-bar Db-flat tune has two incarnations, first as chimes over a cello, then as authentic Harlem stride.